Lessons from a disillusioned Zionist

 Almost a century later, we are still exploring these new and different paths, but it is starting to feel like we are slowly building – or rebuilding – a Judaism and a Jewish identity outside of Zionism. ▼

 Raphael Mimoun is an activist and organiser from France, now based in Los Angeles.
-He writes about Zionism at One Small Detail, has published on Israel/Palestine in the Washington Post, and has appeared on Al Jazeera and the BBC.
+He is a member of Tsedek, writes about Zionism at One Small Detail, has published on Israel/Palestine in the Washington Post, and has appeared on Al Jazeera and the BBC.